CAEP Annual Report

 Transition Point One: Admission

 Incoming GPA: Candidate content knowledge in her/his chosen is assessed and evaluated at the time of admission to the program.
 This assessment entails a detailed transcript review to ensure that the applicant has met all content requirements for the endorsement.
 Applicants without appropriate content background must complete the appropriate content requirements before admission.
 In addition, candidates are required to pass a Teacher Standards and Practices Commission (TSPC) – approved required content area examination prior to their student teaching.
 Candidates are required to have a minimum GPA of 2.75 prior to admission.
-93% of students met these requirements.

 Transition Point Two: Completion of Foundational Coursework